National Socialist League (United States): History

-In 1977 NSL applied for a free table at the Los Angeles Gay Pride Parade and was denied, although Christopher Street West – the organization which runs the event – had at that time a policy of total non-exclusion.
-This resulted in major debates within the community and coalesced in 1978 when Christopher Street West reversed its stance and said that as a private organization they could act to endorse their community principles.
+In 1977, NSL applied for a free table at the Los Angeles Gay Pride Parade and was refused, marking a break from event organizer Christopher Street West's policy of total non-exclusion.
+This resulted in major debates within the community and coalesced in 1978 when Christopher Street West reversed its stance and stated that as a private organization they could act to endorse their community principles.

 During its span of operation, the National Socialist League put out a journal called NS Kampfruf, later renamed NS Mobilizer.
-The magazine contained Nazi rhetoric as well as drawings of scantily clad SS soldiers with swastikas covering their genitals to emphasize the "sexual trip" described by the recruiting pitch.
+The magazine contained Nazi rhetoric as well as drawings of scantily clad Schutzstaffel soldiers with swastikas covering their genitals to emphasize the "sexual trip" described by the recruiting pitch.

+The NSL had some degree of affiliation with the neo-Nazi militant group the National Socialist Liberation Front (NSLF), as despite the NSLF's public disavowal of homosexuality several of its leaders were ambivalent.

 The NSL stirred a controversy in 1983 when it attempted to market the infamous 1930s Nazi anti-Semitic film Jud Süß ("Süss the Jew") which had been pirated by the group.
 An article in the Los Angeles-based Heritage and S.W.
-Jewish Press, titled "'Gay Nazis Peddling Vile 'Jud Suss' Film", named Veh and the National Socialist League as responsible for pushing this.
-"We are most familiar with Mr. Veh (which is an alias, incidentally) and his notorious operations," said legitimate film distributor David Calbert Smith III.
+Jewish Press, titled "'Gay Nazis Peddling Vile 'Jud Suss' Film", named Veh and the National Socialist League as responsible for pushing it, and film distributor David Calbert Smith III told the S.W.
+Jewish Press they were familiar with Veh's piracy.

 The National Socialist League disappeared in 1984, after which its periodical the NS Mobilizer was renamed to Race & Nation.
 Although Race & Nation was still edited by Russell Veh and distributed by his World Service, it stopped discussing the NSL and sexuality altogether.